rmcguire6/rmcguire6/README.md

 ## Hi there 👋

 I'm Regina M and I'm a software engineer and facilitator.
+I love living in the California high desert and enjoying its mountains.
 Online you can find me hanging out at [Chingu](https://chingu.io) and [YearOne](https://www.joinyearone.io/).

 ## Github Stats